-Kenneth A. Buckfire is President, Managing Director and co-founder of Miller Buckfire.
+Kenneth A. Buckfire is Co-President, Managing Director and co-founder of Miller Buckfire.
 He is also a vice chairman of Stifel, which acquired Miller Buckfire in December of 2012.
 Over the course of his career he has advised clients in a broad range of industries (including energy, food products, building products, broadcasting and information services) and has also managed principal investments in distressed companies and in the utility industry.
 Prior to founding Miller Buckfire, Mr. Buckfire was a Managing Director at Dresdner Kleinwort Wasserstein and served as Co-Head of the firm's financial restructuring group specializing in the restructuring and refinancing of highly leveraged companies.
 Before joining DrKW, Mr. Buckfire was a Senior Vice President at Lehman Brothers Inc. Mr. Buckfire is on the board of advisors of the Zell-Lurie Institute at The University of Michigan, and on the Board of Directors of the Philharmonic Symphony Society of New York.
 He is a trustee of Orpheus Orchestra, a member of the Weil Cornell Medical College Dean's Council, and has been a director and co-founder of several public and private corporations.
 Mr. Buckfire serves on the Advisory Board for Columbia Business School's Private Equity Program and received his M.B.A. from Columbia University and his B.A. in Economics and Philosophy from The University of Michigan.

-David E. De Leeuw is a founding partner of Lion Chemical Capital LLC, a private equity firm focused on investing in premier businesses operating in the chemical and materials industries.
-Mr. De Leeuw founded Lion Chemical with his brother Pete De Leeuw in 2002 to acquire, manage and eventually monetize chemicals and materials businesses.
-Since the Firm's founding, Lion Chemical has invested and/or advised on transactions in the chemical industry valued at over $4 billion and have earned net returns in excess of 10x invested capital.
+David E. DeLeeuw is a founding partner of Lion Chemical Partners, a private equity firm focused on investing in premier businesses operating in the chemical and related materials industries.
+Mr. DeLeeuw founded Lion Chemical Partners with his brother, Peter DeLeeuw, in 2014.
+Prior to Lion Chemical Partners, David and Peter founded Lion Chemical Capital in 2001, and since the Firm's founding, Lion Chemical has invested and/or advised on transactions in the chemical industry valued at over $4 billion.

-Prior to establishing Lion Chemical and Lion Cao, Mr. De Leeuw, was a founding partner at McCown De Leeuw & Co., which raised more than $1.2 billion in four funds and invested over $1 billion in 40 leveraged platform acquisitions and over 100 add-ons.
-Mr. De Leeuw led or played a key role in numerous financings for McCown De Leeuw including IPOs, mezzanine debt, bonds, and private financings, as well as acquisitions, divestitures, and secondary offerings over a 20 year period.
-Prior to founding MDC in 1984, Mr. De Leeuw led the leveraged acquisitions group at Citibank, and was previously at W.R.
+Mr. DeLeeuw also serves as Chairman of Lion Cao Asset Management, an investment management firm which he co-founded in 2005 that specializes in private equity, direct investments, co investments and funds.
+Prior to establishing Lion Chemical Partners and Lion Cao Asset Management, Mr. DeLeeuw was a founding partner of McCown DeLeeuw & Co., which invested over $1 billion in 40 leveraged platform acquisitions.
+Over a 20 year period, Mr. DeLeeuw led or played a key role in numerous financings for McCown DeLeeuw including IPOs, mezzanine debt, bonds, and private financings, as well as acquisitions, divestitures, and secondary offerings.
+Prior to founding McCown DeLeeuw in 1984, Mr. DeLeeuw led the leveraged acquisitions group at Citibank, and was previously at W.R.
 Grace & Co., and Paine Webber in New York and Tokyo.

 Stewart Gross is a Managing Director of Lightyear Capital and a member of the Investment Committee.
 Prior to joining Lightyear Capital in May 2005, Mr. Gross spent 17 years at Warburg Pincus, where he was a Partner and member of the Operating Committee.
 Mr. Gross began his career as a Financial Analyst in mergers and acquisitions at Morgan Stanley.
 Mr. Gross serves on the Board of Directors of Lightyear Capital portfolio companies Cetera Financial Group, Flagstone Reinsurance Holdings Limited, and Higher One Holdings, Inc. Mr. Gross received his undergraduate degree from Harvard University and an MBA from Columbia Business School.

 Rebecca John joined Lexington Partners in July 2001 as a member of the secondary investment team evaluating U.S. middle market buyout funds.
 Since 2001, she has also been engaged in the firm's fundraising efforts and closely involved in the firm's relationships with investors.
-In January 2006, she assumed full-time responsibility for Lexington's global fundraising and investor relations functions encompassing more than $20 billion in capital under management from over 240 leading global institutional investors.
+In January 2006, she assumed full-time responsibility for Lexington's global fundraising and investor relations functions encompassing more than $33 billion in capital under management from over 300 leading global institutional investors.
 Prior to joining Lexington Partners, she worked for Merrill Lynch Investment Management in Singapore and Ernst & Young in both Singapore and Australia.
 She graduated from the University of Melbourne with a BCom, is an Associate of the Institute of Chartered Accountants in Australia (CA), and obtained her MBA from Columbia Business School.

-Alisa A. Wood joined KKR in 2003 and is a member of CPG.
+Alisa A. Wood (New York) joined KKR in 2003 and is a member of the Client and Partner Group.
 She has been actively involved in the Firm’s global capital raising activities along with the creation of KKR Private Equity Investors.
-Currently, she heads the product specialist area globally for all private market activities and leads our capital raising efforts in Latin America.
+Currently, she heads the product specialist area globally for all private market activities, including private equity, energy & infrastructure and real estate.
+She also leads the Firm’s capital raising efforts in Latin America.
 Prior to joining KKR, Ms. Wood was with Deutsche Bank’s Private Equity Group where she worked on the institutional placement and structuring of private equity, venture capital, real estate and securitized debt products.
-Ms. Wood currently sits on the Columbia Business School Private Equity Board as well as the Convent of the Sacred Heart Alumnae Board and chairs its Development Committee.
-She holds a B.A. from Columbia College and an MBA from Columbia University Graduate School of Business.
+She holds a B.A. from Columbia College and an M.B.A from Columbia Graduate School of Business.
+Ms. Wood currently sits on the Columbia Business School Private Equity Board as well as the Convent of the Sacred Heart Board of Trustees, as well as co-chairs the Columbia College Young Leadership Council.